Museum of Contemporary Art Australia: Reception

 Before it was even opened in full the new wing had sharply divided architects and critics, primarily over the question of how it balanced the new and the old.
 The direct connection between George Street and the Quay was praised by most commentators regardless of their overall verdict.
 Elizabeth Farrelly, generally cool to the wing in a March 2012 Sydney Morning Herald opinion piece, called that connection "undeniably the new building's triumphant spatial moment."
 Artist Profile, much more enthusiastic about the addition, which it said "successfully fuses the old with the new by forging innovative ways through which audiences can interact with and understand the work on offer", used similar language.
-But both they and Farrelly thought that entrance might have been better located at the MSB building's centre rather than the junction between the new and old wings.
+But both they and Farrelly thought that the entrance might have been better located at the MSB building's centre rather than the junction between the new and old wings.

 Another aspect of the addition that bridged both positive and negative views of it was a belief that the MSB building should have been demolished.
 Farrelly, who did not express that opinion, wrote that the best thing about the new wing was that it was now obvious that "inside the World's Dreariest Building, something interesting is happening."
 In a glowing review, calling the building "a resounding success", ArchitectureAU's Penny Craswell said it was "unfortunate" that the MSB building had been retained.
 Architect Philip Cox, designer of The Star, Sydney casino on the nearby Pyrmont waterfront, who called the addition "bland architecture of old with the bland architecture of new", told Marshall at a debate that the MCA building should have been demolished, as the SANAA plan had proposed, so the museum could start afresh: "There was a one in 500-year opportunity to do a great building at Circular Quay."
 Marshall allowed that if he could have demolished the MCA building, he would have.

 Anderson, the architect who had supervised the original adaptation of the MSB into the MCA, was also unimpressed with the addition, calling it "insensitive" to the original building.
 "As you get closer and closer to a building there should be finer details that hold the eye and delight.
 With this building as you move closer there is nothing more to see", he told the Herald.
 He was also critical of the building's lack of windows on its north and east faces.
 "That's the most iconic view in Sydney ignored."